k-ujihara/NCDK/README.md

 ## Build and Test
 Open NCDK.sln or NCDKDisplay.sln.
 These creates the libraries and its test project.

+COM-wrapper and Excel example are availabe in <https://github.com/kazuyaujihara/ACDK>.

 ## Contribute
 The current release is based on cdk-2.0.